May 27, 2015

-Victoria Acosta is the girl who performed my song.
+Victoria Acosta is the girl, now young lady, who performed my song.
 At the time she was 12 or 13.

 Darrin Nelson Inducted Into College Hall of Fame